vishnuxprasad/WriteImprov/README.md

 WriteImprov is a **Flask** web application that offers a variety of language-related features, including a dictionary, grammar correction and text summarization.
 This repository contains the Flask backend and the corresponding frontend.

 ## Features

-1. **Dictionary**: Look up the meanings, synonyms, antonyms, and examples of words.
+1. **Dictionary**: Look up the meanings, synonyms and examples of words.
 3. **Grammar Correction**: Correct the grammar of a given text.
 2. **Text Summarization**: Summarize the contents of a web article URL or given text/paragraphs.
-...

 ## Backend